textpattern/textpattern.github.io/themes/front-end-themes.md

 ### Author prefix and registration

-If you intend to create themes to share with the community, you must register and use an author prefix.
-See [Author prefixes and registration](https://docs.textpattern.com/brand/author-prefixes-and-registration) for prefix availability and instructions for registering your own.
+If you intend to create themes to share with the community, you must [register and use an author prefix](https://docs.textpattern.com/brand/author-prefixes-and-registration).
 Your chosen prefix must not already be taken, as indicated by the prefix lists.
 Having and using a personal prefix ensures no two themes will ever be created with the same *name*, thus tripping Textpattern up.

 While prefixes are the same whether you create themes or develop plugins, the naming convention is different in each case to make it clear at a glance what product a name is representing.
 Basically, theme names use hyphens, and plugin names use underscores.
 If your prefix is *abc*, for example, your theme names would look like this:

 * {:.directory} **abc-theme-name**
 {:.list--files}

-And your plugin names, if you ever developed any, would look like this:
+And your plugin names, if you developed any, would look like this:

 * {:.directory} **abc_plugin_name**
 {:.list--files}